tldr-pages/tldr/pages/linux/vboxmanage.md

 > Completely control VirtualBox from CLI, including all actions that the GUI provides and more.
 > More information: <https://www.virtualbox.org/manual/ch08.html#vboxmanage-intro>.

-- List all Virtualbox virtual machines:
+- List all VirtualBox virtual machines:

 `VBoxManage list vms`